thefrontside/bigtest/website/docs/interactors/2-built-in-dom.md

 We introduced `.exists()` and `.absent()` in the [Quick Start](/docs/interactors/) section but there are also `.has()` and `.is()` Interactor assertion methods.
 We will discuss their details on the [Assertions](/docs/interactors/assertions) page.
 :::

-And when using BigTest runner, the Page interactor can be used to navigate between routes:
+And when using the BigTest runner, the Page interactor can be used to navigate between routes:

 ```js
 import { Page, test } from 'bigtest';